 But whatever, let the show begin.
 The bride first, the others in no particular order.

 She wore Givenchy.
 Many predicted she'd wear something unconventional.
 Of course she wouldn't.
 She's a clever girl.
 A mid-6-figure price-tag was rumoured.
-For much less than a tenth of that she could have gotten something REALLY nice from one of the upmarket prêt-a-porter lines some of which I've outlined here.
-But, IF one wears a fitted dress, shouldn't it at least... fit?
+For much less than a tenth of that she could have gotten something REALLY nice - not an unimaginative bolt of expensive cloth - from one of the upmarket prêt-a-porter lines, one of which I've outlined here, and don't get me started about the bare shoulders.
+And - IF one wears a fitted dress, shouldn't it at least... fit?

 While white isn't anymore, and as far as we know never was, a symbol of bridal pureness, the veil undoubtedly still is.
 How a divorced woman, not to mention her sleazy past, could get away with it, mystifies me.
 As a Catholic, the "giving away" bit is alien to me.
 The oh-so-misogynist and reactionary Catholics don't do it To them, man and woman both enter a marriage as equals and out of their free will.
 (I think, though, it's a nice gesture if father walks his daughter down the aisle - as opposed to "giving her away" - if the bride is very young and marries the first time.)
 The meaning behind is, that the bride at that point leaves her own and joins the groom's family, a pointless exercise if the bride is middle aged and divorced, and I haven't even started to dwell on this bride's "strong feminist views".